elenavanengelenmaslova/kotlin-lambda-example-graalvm/README.md

 ```

 ## Build & Deployment to AWS account from GitHub
-Set up the following secrets in your GitHub:
+Set up the following secrets in your GitHub project:
 ```
 AWS_ACCOUNT_ID
 AWS_ACCESS_KEY